acli/new_clock/README.md

-This script sounds Westminster-style chimes every quarter hour.
+This script sounds Westminster- or Whittington-style chimes every quarter hour.
 Between sundown and sunrise,
 it also sounds chimes every 1/5 of a [Chinese night watch](doc/Night_watches.md) (0.2 proportional decimal hours) using traditional chiming patterns for night watches and